stuebersystems/hugo-theme-berlin/README.md

-# Berlin
+# Berlin - A Hugo theme

 Berlin is a simple Bootstrap 4 based [Hugo](https://gohugo.io) theme for a blog website.
 It uses pure [Bootstrap 4](https://getbootstrap.com) without any custom CSS and [Material Design Icons](https://materialdesignicons.com) Web Font for icons.
-The idea is to give you a framework for easy additional customization (e.g. CSS, custom fonts or Bootstrap theme).
+The idea is to give you a framework for easy additional customization (e.g. CSS, custom fonts or own Bootstrap theme).
 This theme includes a sample blog for demonstration.

 <small>This theme is based on [Hugo Bootstrap v4 Theme](https://github.com/Xzya/hugo-bootstrap)</small>